JuliaGraphics/Luxor.jl/README.md

     finish()
     preview()

+#### Polygons

 ### Functions

 #### Files

 - `Drawing()`
- 	create a drawing, defaulting to PNG format, file called "/tmp/luxor-drawing.png", 800 pixels square
+ 	create a drawing, defaulting to PNG format, default filename "/tmp/luxor-drawing.png", default size 800 pixels square
 - `Drawing(300,300)`
- 	create a drawing 300 by 300 pixels, defaulting to PNG format, file called "/tmp/luxor-drawing.png",
+ 	create a drawing 300 by 300 pixels, defaulting to PNG format, default filename "/tmp/luxor-drawing.png",
 - `Drawing(300,300, "/tmp/my-drawing.pdf")`
  	create a PDF drawing in the file "/tmp/my-drawing.pdf", 300 by 300 pixels
 - `Drawing(800,800, "/tmp/my-drawing.svg")`
  	create an SVG drawing in the file "/tmp/my-drawing.svg", 800 by 800 pixels
+- `Drawing(800,800, "/tmp/my-drawing.eps")`
+ 	create an EPS drawing in the file "/tmp/my-drawing.eps", 800 by 800 pixels
 - `finish()`
  	finish the drawing
 - `preview()`
- 	open the file in Preview (MacOS X only)
+ 	tell the OS to open the file

-The global variable `currentdrawing` keeps a few parameters:
+The global variable `currentdrawing` holds a few parameters:

     julia> fieldnames(currentdrawing)
     10-element Array{Symbol,1}: